Take-Home Pay

 Rates only affect currency conversion, not the tax maths — each place is taxed in its own currency.
 Live rates are fetched on load (cached 12h); if that fails, approximate defaults are used.

-Germany vs France: what differs
+Germany vs France taxes: what differs

 Germany and France tax salaries differently.
 In Germany, the payslip deductions are Income tax, Pension insurance, Unemployment insurance, Health insurance and Long-term care.
 In France, they're Social contributions and Income tax.
 On this salary, Germany's effective tax rate works out to about 42.6% versus 36.4% in France — use the calculator to compare any salary or add more countries.